UMR-CNRS-7267/Metacongo_Paper/README.md

 # SUPPLEMENTARY COMMENTS

-Please if you use this protocol in your analyses, please cite the paper :....
+If you use this protocol in your data analyses, please cite the paper :....

 How to cite: {the analysis of our data was done as described in XXX et al,}